Subatha-760/portfolio-/README.md

 ## 🚀 Projects

-- 🤖 **Digital Lab Assistant** – A smart assistant designed to support lab environments, helping streamline tasks, guide users through procedures, and reduce manual overhead
+- 🤖 Time Table Scheduler

----
+ A Time Table Scheduler is a system that automatically creates a timetable by arranging classes, subjects, teachers, and classrooms without conflicts.

 ## 🏆 Certifications